 “In memory of the death march victims from Auschwitz-Birkenau”

 and lists the victims’ concentration camp numbers or names.
 The caring of one grave digging man, who believed differently from those he buried, made all the difference over 70 years later to a family who simply wanted to know what had happened to their loved one.

 Today on Holocaust Remembrance Day, as the sirens wail, in some places people will stop in the streets and cars will stop on the highways …wherever they are…to remember again.
 We too must never forget!
 I hope that you flew an American flag today in front of your house for all the American Jews and their ancestors who have suffered greatly.

 It is not our purpose here to try to re-create the horrors that went on here.
 Probably the closest to that would be to watch Schindler’s List, produced by Spielberg, about a Christian businessman, Oskar Schindler, who saved many Jews by taking them to work in his factory.

 Oskar Schindler (28 April 1908 – 9 October 1974) was a German industrialist and a member of the Nazi Party who is credited with saving the lives of 1,200 Jews during the Holocaust by employing them in his enamelware and ammunitions factories in occupied Poland and the Protectorate of Bohemia and Moravia.
 (Wikipedia)

-VIDEO: This music is played in honor of John Williams and his contribution to the telling of this story of the Holocaust and the saving of many lives.
-(Turn up sound)
+VIDEO: Turn up your sound.
+This music is played in honor of John Williams and his contribution to the telling of this story of the Holocaust and the saving of many lives.